densgorban/java-api-test-framework/README.md

 >   - API could return multiple statuses like SUCCESS, FAILURE etc. Make sure this is
     catered for.
 > - Fetch the USD price against the AED and make sure the prices are in range on 3.6 – 3.7
-> - Make sure API response Ɵme is not less then 3 seconds then current Ɵme in second.
+> - Make sure API response time is not less then 3 seconds then current Ɵme in second.
 >   - Timestamp is returned in the API response.
 > - Verify that 162 currency pairs are returned by the API.
 > - Make sure API response matches the Json schema